You-Gao/Blog/_life/2024-07-25-my-productivity-setup.md

 ## Joplin

-A pretty solid open-source note-taking app.
+It's a pretty solid open-source note-taking app.
 I know Obsidian exists, but I already have a system going on for me, and the trade-off isn't there for me to switch over.
-I have largely 3 groups of tags that I utilize and browse through, which are based on their purpose.
-Each tag essentially lets you view the notes or sub-notebooks attached, which are usually just textbook readings, etc. I'll list them below for you to judge if they are effective.
-Overall though, Joplin is a solid .md note taker, minimal and effective.
+I have 3 groups of tags that I utilize and browse through, which are based on their purpose.
+Each tag lets you view the notes or sub-notebooks attached, which are usually just textbook readings, etc. I'll list them below for you to judge if they are effective.
+Overall, though, Joplin is a solid .md note taker who is minimal and effective.

 * .compsci and .human (my two majors)
 * /basher, /designer /jupyter, /vimer, /vscoder (prospective career paths)